chi8787/seaturtle/README.md

 - **Carapace**

 ## Results and Visualization
-IoU Scores: The script provides IoU scores for each class on the test set.
+IoU Scores: Provides IoU scores for each class on the test set.
 Prediction Visualization: The predict_and_visualize function generates sample predictions, showing the original image, ground truth mask, and predicted mask.

 To evaluate and visualize the model's performance, you can use the following code: